Thomas D. Carr: Murder of Louiza Fox

 He then asked Louiza one last time, and she rejected him yet again.
 Following this, Carr drank around four bottles of hard cider, which heavily intoxicated him.
 Learning that Fox was going to go to her grandparents', he got the stolen razor and went on to the road, deciding to wait by a large oak tree.
 He changed his mind and decided to get a gun and shoot Fox.
 He visited two separate houses to ask for one, but neither had a gun.
 After returning to the fields, Carr noticed some tracks, and immediately realised they were Louiza 's.

 He then ran up to the hill, and waited until he saw Louiza walking along the road with her little brother, Willie.
 Carr hid behind a fence, before Louiza herself noticed him and began talking to him.
 The pair conversed for a long while, both of them eventually breaking down into tears.
 Louiza kept telling him that they couldn't get married due to her parents' disapproval.
 Carr then told Willie to go down the road and that they would follow him soon after.
 After arguing for a bit, both began walking down the road, with Willie being about 10 yards ahead of them.
 By then, Carr had decided to kill her when they reached the ravine, continuing their talk in the meantime.
 He asked her if it was enough for a man to commit a crime, with her crying out that she wished for death due all the problems she was facing.

-Upon hearing this, Carr grabbed her by the arm and began walking towards the ravine, asking her if she was ready to die.
+Upon hearing this, Carr grabbed her by the forearm and began walking towards the ravine, asking her if she was ready to die.
 The girl pleaded for her life, but to no avail.
 When he reached a gutter, Carr pulled out the stolen razor and began slashing the right side of her neck, across the jugular vein, making a wound that was 10 inches long and 2 inches deep.
 He then proceeded to make between 10 or 12 more cuts on her neck, one on the hand and a final on the breast.